Shortlisting Rules and Incentives in an End-to-End Model for Participatory Budgeting: The Model

 \subsection{The Shortlisting Stage}

 In the first stage, agents are asked to propose projects.
-An \emph{shortlisting instance} is a tuple $\tuple{\projSet, c, \budgetLimit}$.
-Because of bounded rationality, an agent may not be able to conceive of all the projects she would approve of if only she were aware of them.
-We denote by $C_i \subseteq \projSet$ the set of projects that agent~$i$ can conceive of (her \emph{awareness set}), and we call the vector $\awareStruct = (C_1, \ldots, C_n)$ the \emph{awareness profile}.
-Agent~$i$ knows the cost of the projects in~$C_i$ as well as the budget limit~$\budgetLimit$.
+A \emph{shortlisting instance} is a tuple $\tuple{\conceivProjSet, c, b}$.
+Because of bounded rationality, an agent may not be able to conceive of all the projects they would approve of if only she were aware of them.
+We denote by $C_i \subseteq \conceivProjSet$ the set of projects that agent~$i$ can conceive of---their \emph{awareness set}---and we call the vector $\awareStruct = (C_1, \ldots, C_n)$ the \emph{awareness profile}.
+We do assume that agent~$i$ knows the cost of the projects in~$C_i$ as well as the budget limit~$b$.